 (b) to manage our relationship with you including notifying you about changes to our terms or to this Privacy Notice;

-(c) improving our platform, products
+(c) improving our platform, products and services;

 (d) supporting our business operations;